PardeeCenterDU/Diplometrics-data-issue-tracker/README.md

 To start flagging potential errors, navigate to the Issues tab above and follow the instructions posted there.

-Our team will active monitor this issue tracker and seek to incorporate fixes in the next regularly scheduled update.
+Our team will actively monitor this issue tracker and seek to incorporate fixes in the next regularly scheduled update.
 For other questions or concerns, please contact Pardee.Institute@du.edu.